tylercollier-devmtn/auth0-lock-mini/README.md

 * Open the `server/index.js` file.
 * Navigate to the code for the `/login` endpoint.
-* Destructure the `idToken` value from the request body.
+* Destructure the `userId` value from the request body.
-* Construct a variable named `auth0Url` that looks like this: `https://<YOUR AUTH0 DOMAIN>/tokeninfo`.
+* Construct a variable named `auth0Url` that looks like this: `https://<YOUR AUTH0 DOMAIN>/api/v2/users/{userId}`.
 Use `process.env.<ENV VARIABLE NAME HERE>` to get the domain.
-* Make an axios POST to that URL, sending the id token in a property called `id_token`.
+* Make an axios GET to that URL.
+You'll need to set the Authorization header to equal `Bearer ${X}`, where X is the Auth0 management access token environment variable.
-    * First, put a `.catch()` on that call.
+    * Put a `.catch()` on the end of that call.
 If there's an error, it likely represents an invalid login.
 Simply return a 500 with a message.
     * The response data will include a property called `user_id`.
 Use that and `db/find_user_by_auth0_id.sql` to look up the user in the database.
     * If a user is found, create a `user` object on the session that is that user object from the database, and send back a response with that user in a property called `user`.
     * If the user is not found, it means they have never logged in before.
 This is conceptually a "register" situation.
 Use the `user_id` and `email` field from the response to create a user record.
 The `db/create_user.sql` file will be helpful for this.